huggingface/blog/switch_transformers.md

 In an effort to democratize its usage, as well as centralized research efforts, we are providing a base implementation of the `SwitchTransformer`, with the top-1 routing mechanism.

-Let’s dive into the technical specifications of this architecture and how to train and evaluate your first MoE model using Huggin Face `transformers`!
+Let’s dive into the technical specifications of this architecture and how to train and evaluate your first MoE model using Hugging Face `transformers`!
 Let’s get started ! :hugs: :party:

 Switch Transformers in a nutshell
 In early concepts, the experts defined an entire neural network and the MoE was similar to ensemble methods.